thatcherfreeman/utility-dctls/README.md

+## Quantize
+Simulates the effect of saving the current image at a specified bit depth.

+## DCTL Parameters
+**Bit Depth**: The number of bits to be used to represent the current 0->1 value.

+**Clip**: Specifies whether to clip values greater than 1.0 or less than 0.0.

+**Quantization Method** [ROUND, TRUNCATE]: If set to Round, round each value to the nearest code value, if set to truncate, simply round down to the nearest below code value.

 ## Random Channel Mixer
 Constructs a random RGB matrix that is some distance away from the Identity matrix.
 Useful when trying out lots of different looks, expects image to be converted to Linear before using.